This article pertains to climate change overall, and not only anthropogenic (human caused) global warming.

 A less frequently discussed topic is the economic impact of climate change.
 Global warming causes drought, flooding, water shortages due to accelerated glacial melting (please visit the water shortages section below) as well as drought, which also have their own economic impact.

-Drought causes water shortages due to the fact that rain is a very significant source of water, it either flows into rivers above or underground.
+Science (and of course, basic observation) has shown that drought causes water shortages, due to the fact that rain is a very significant source of water, it either flows into rivers above or underground.
 Rivers are a significant source of freshwater almost everywhere and freshwater is required to water crops.

 A lack of water entails a shortfall in food supply and this means that less food can be produced for resale.
 The main consequence of this is that food producers don’t make as much money, so that is a financial loss to them.
 It also causes food prices to increase which costs consumers money.
 You can learn more about drought on this page.